2023-2024 Departmental Honors Program Details & Application

 - The Honors program is open to English and American Literature and Culture majors with at least a 3.5 grade point average in upper division work for the major and a 3.25 overall grade point average at UCLA.

-- All Honors students are also required to take at least one critical theory course (English 120-128) no later than the current winter ’21
+- All Honors students are also required to take at least one critical theory course (English 120-128) no later than the current winter 2023 term.

-- Creative Writing honors students must complete their final Concentration workshops no later than the spring ’21 quarter.
+- Creative Writing honors students must complete their final Concentration workshops no later than the spring 2023 term.

 - Note: Any students who do not yet meet the course requirements or GPAs, are encouraged to apply to the program and will be evaluated on a case-by-case basis by the program director.